 Dorset History Centre (DHC) is the home of the Joint Archive Service (JAS), the official archive repository for the county of Dorset.
 It is funded by Dorset Council and Bournemouth, Christchurch and Poole Council and delivers archive services under responsibilities mandated through S1 Local Government (Records) Act, 1962 and Public Records Act.
 The JAS acquires, preserves and makes available the written and recorded records relating to the county through a wide variety of means.
 Records date from 965AD.

-In order to make archives and local studies material available we need to collect and process some personal information from users of the service: Though a joint service for Dorset Council and Bournemouth, Christchurch and Poole Council, the service is hosted by Dorset Council and this Council is the data controller for the personal information we collect from you.
+In order to make archives and local studies material available we need to collect and process some personal information from users of the service.
+Though a joint service for Dorset Council and Bournemouth, Christchurch and Poole Council, the service is hosted by Dorset Council and this Council is the data controller for the personal information we collect from you.

 DHC collects personal information to deliver the archives service.
 Personal information can be anything that identifies a living individual.
 It applies to information we collect about people who: